How To Get Your Record Expunged In PA (Petition And Process)

 3. When a petition for expungement is filed in the County of Record, the District Attorney is allowed 30 days to consent to or oppose the Petition or ask for a hearing.

-4. When the Judge signs the Expungement Order, all records are ordered destroyed.
+5. When the Judge signs the Expungement Order, all records are ordered destroyed.

-5. The Pennsylvania State Police will update their database, and the information will be deleted from the UJS portal after a few months.
+6. The Pennsylvania State Police will update their database, and the information will be deleted from the UJS portal after a few months.

 If your record is sealed or expunged, it will no longer be visible to the general public, including potential employers.
 Find out if your criminal record is eligible for expungement or sealing.

->>> Read how pardons for nonviolent marijuana-related convictions have been expedited in PA
+>>> Read how pardons for non-violent marijuana-related convictions have been expedited in PA

 >>> Read about Pennsylvania’s Clean Slate Law